 Elections will be conducted by the CAS representative on the University Faculty Organization Committee.
 CAS UFC representatives will be nominated and elected after at-large UFC representatives have been announced.
 There are no restrictions on the number of representatives from a single department.
 CAS UFC representatives may serve unlimited, consecutive terms.
 In the event a CAS UFC representative position becomes vacant, the Faculty Organization Committee (FOC) will conduct a special election in order to fill the vacated seat.

 F.2 OFFICERS OF THE CAS FACULTY COUNCIL CASFC officers will be elected by members of the new CASFC as soon as possible after elections each Spring.
-The outgoing Cpresident of the CASFC will conduct the election of new CASFC officers.
+The outgoing Chair president of the CASFC will conduct the election of new CASFC officers.
 The three officers of the CASFC shall represent each of the three divisions.
 The CASFC officers are responsible for ensuring communication between the departments in their division and the UFC.

-F.2.1 CAS Faculty CouncilPresident The CAS Faculty Council President must have attained the rank of associate professor or above with tenure at the time of election.
-The CASFC President will serve a one-year term.
-There is no limit on the number of terms a faculty member may serve as CASFC President.
-The CASFCPresident is responsible for communication between the CASFC and the CAS Dean.
+F.2.1 CAS Faculty Council Chair President The CAS Faculty Council Chair President must have attained the rank of associate professor or above with tenure at the time of election.
+The CASFC Chair President will serve a one-year term.
+There is no limit on the number of terms a faculty member may serve as CASFC Chair President.
+The CASFC Chair President is responsible for communication between the CASFC and the CAS Dean.

-The Faculty Council President shall be eligible for a one course workload reduction each spring semester during his or her term.
-The Dean of CAS will allocate the hire behind each May, as recommended by the outgoing CASFC President, based on the workload experience of the previous year and expectations for the coming year.
+The Faculty Council Chair President shall be eligible for a one course workload reduction each spring semester during his or her term.
+The Dean of CAS will allocate the hire behind each May, as recommended by the outgoing CASFC Chair President, based on the workload experience of the previous year and expectations for the coming year.

-F.2.2 CASFC Vice President Vice President The Vice President Vice President will assume the role of President Vice President in the event the Chair President is absent or unable to serve.
-The CASFC Vice President Vice President must have attained the rank of associate professor or above with tenure at the time of election.
+F.2.2 CASFC Vice Chair Vice President The Vice Chair Vice President will assume the role of Chair Vice President in the event the Chair President is absent or unable to serve.
+The CASFC Vice Chair Vice President must have attained the rank of associate professor or above with tenure at the time of election.

 F.2.3 CASFC Secretary The CASFC Secretary will be responsible for providing minutes of all CASFC meetings to be approved by the CASFC and distributed by the CASFC Chair President to all CAS faculty members.